-Federally administered Indian trust lands in Alaska include the Annette Island Indian Reservation, some Town Site lots created under the 1891 Townsite Act, and lands placed into trust under the fee-into-trust regulation that was broadened to include Alaska tribes in 2013.
+Federally administered Indian trust lands in Alaska include the Annette Island Indian Reservation and some Town Site lots created under the 1891 Townsite Act.
+Lands placed into trust under the fee-into-trust regulation that was broadened to include Alaska tribes in 2013 are also included; however, this regulation is currently under review.